-The goal of the capital management policy is to maintain the Company's capital base at an appropriate level to meet the requirements of our regulators, expectations of rating agencies and ensure that we are able to satisfy obligations to our policyholders.
+The goal of the capital management policy is to maintain the Company's capital base at an appropriate level to meet the requirements of regulators, expectations of rating agencies and ensure that the Company is able to satisfy obligations to policyholders.
 The Company also seeks to allocate capital in the most efficient way possible aiming to deploy capital to areas likely to generate a return.